codmajik/nuvi-test/README.md

 ### supported paramters
-  -redis_url: url to redis in the form redis://HOSTNAME_OR_IP:PORT
+  -redis_url string: url to redis in the form redis://HOSTNAME_OR_IP:PORT
-  -url: url to directory index of zip files http[s]://URL
+  -url string: url to directory index of zip files http[s]://URL
+  -limit int: process a specified number of files from the fetched list

 ### running test